Must-do experiences

 These are the signature Cayman experiences that every resident does at least once — and many do repeatedly with visiting friends and family.

-- Stingray City / Sandbar: wade in waist-deep water with wild southern stingrays.
+- Stingray City / Sandbar: wade in shallow water with wild southern stingrays.
 The most iconic Cayman experience.
-Book a boat tour from several operators.
+Book a boat tour from a reputable operator.

-- Cayman Crystal Caves: underground cave system in Old Man Bay (North Side).
-Guided tours through crystal formations.
-About 1 hour.
+- Cayman Crystal Caves: underground cave system in Old Man Bay on the North Side, with guided tours through crystal formations.

-- Pedro St James: the oldest stone structure in Cayman (1780).
-National historic site with grounds, gardens, and a multimedia show about Cayman history.
+- Pedro St James: one of Cayman’s most important historic sites, with grounds, gardens, and interpretive exhibits about Cayman history.

 - Bioluminescence kayaking: nighttime kayak tours in the Bio Bay (east of George Town).
 The water glows blue when disturbed by dinoflagellates.
 Genuinely magical.